 Amidst our ambitious plans, we are diligently working on launching a Digital Archaeology Workshop Series and other hybrid workshops.
-These sessions will delve into trending topics within the broader framework of Humanities and Social Studies, featuring collaboration with researchers from UiB and UiO, along with distinguished colleagues from the Greek academic community.
+These sessions will delve into trending topics with-in the broader framework of Humanities, Social Studies, and the Arts, featuring collaboration with researchers from UiB and UiO, along with distinguished col-leagues from the Greek academic community.